harrykerry/laravel-mpesa-integration/README.md

 ### Usage

 - **M-PESA Callback Handling**:
-  - The `/v1/mpesaConfirmation/callback` endpoint will receive callback data from M-PESA and store it in the database.
+  - The `/mpesa/confirmation/callback` endpoint will receive callback data from M-PESA and store it in the database.

 - **M-PESA Validation**:
-  - The `/v1/mpesaValidation/callback` endpoint responds to M-PESA with a JSON response indicating whether the validation is accepted or rejected.Check Daraja Docs on how to respond to reject a transaction
+  - The `/mpesa/validation/callback` endpoint responds to M-PESA with a JSON response to accept or reject transactions.

+- **C2B URL Registration**:
+  - The `/mpesa/callback/register` endpoint allows clients to register their confirmation and validation URLs with M-PESA.

 - **Fetch Stored Data**:
-  - Implement an endpoint to fetch stored callback data based on your requirements.
+  - The `/mpesa/records/fetch` endpoint allows external systems to fetch stored callback data.

 ### Contributing

 If you'd like to contribute to this project, please submit a pull request with a description of the changes.

-Feel free to adjust the content to better fit the specifics of your project. 😊